warner83/ProgrammazioneAvanzata/LLMs.md

 ## User
 ```
-provide a curl example to test the methods of the controller
+Some curl examples to test the methods of the controller
 ```

 ## Assistant